 Centerpin fishing is one of the most productive ways to catch trout, steelhead, and salmon in rivers because the extra-long rod and the Centerpin reel allow the angler to present a bait under a float to the fish better than any other method.
 Using all the right gear and tactics will help you catch more trout and steelhead.

 Centerpin fishing is only effective if you know how to do it well.

 After reading this article you will have a good understanding of every aspect of Centerpin fishing because this is basically the same step-by-step process for learning Centerpin fishing that I teach in my popular Centerpin fishing classes.

 I will even provide you with the 4 most important things that every Centerpin angler needs to know and learn when Centerpin fishing.
-Even anglers that have been fishing for years don’t do all of these things well and they end up struggling to catch fish.
+Many anglers that have been fishing for years don’t do all of these things well and they end up struggling to catch fish.
 I know this because I have taught and guided thousands of anglers on how to Centerpin fish better.

 What Is Centerpin Fishing?

-Centerpin Fishing is the best way to present a bait below a float in a river to trout, steelhead, and salmon.
+Centerpin fishing is the best way to present a bait below a float in a river to trout, steelhead, and salmon.

-Centerpin fishing has become very popular with steelhead and salmon anglers around the great lakes region and on the west coast.
+Centerpin fishing has become very popular with steelhead and salmon anglers around the great lakes region and on the West Coast.
 Some guys are even fishing the bigger trout rivers using a Centerpin reel and they are having great success.

 Where Did Centerpin Fishing Start?